microsoft/react-native-windows/README.md

 ## System Requirements

 - You can build and deploy React Native Windows apps on the Pro or Enterprise versions of Windows 7 SP1, Windows 8.1, or Windows 10
-- *Note:* You cannot run the emulators and some other developer tooling on the "Starter" or "Home" versions of these operating systems
+	- You cannot run the emulators and some other developer tooling on the "Starter" or "Home" versions of these operating systems
 	- You can run React Native Windows UWP apps only on Windows 10 devices, but React Native Windows WPF apps will run on Windows 7-10 so long as .NET 4.6 is installed on the end user's machine
 - Download [Visual Studio 2017 Community or Greater](https://www.visualstudio.com/downloads/).
 (Visual Studio 2015 support is being deprecated.)
-- - You will need to start Visual Studio after it is installed to do some final setup before it can be used to build or run your React Native Windows application
+	- You will need to start Visual Studio after it is installed to do some final setup before it can be used to build or run your React Native Windows application
 - [Windows 10 SDK Build 14393](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)

 *Note*: Development on React Native Windows itself currently requires Visual Studio 2017.
 It is not supported with VS Code, but we will gladly accept pull requests to enable a great developer experience in those environments.